carlos-teles/etsg/README.md

-# Evebox / TICK / Sucricata / Graphana - ETSG
+# Evebox / TICK / Suricata / Grafana - ETSG

 EveBox with TICK, Suricata and Grafana for monitoring security and performance.